Noam Elkies: Music

-Elkies is a bass-baritone and plays the piano for the Harvard Glee Club.
-Jameson N. Marvin, former director of the Glee Club, compared him to "a Bach or a Mozart," citing "[h]is gifted musicality, superior musicianship and sight-reading ability."
+Elkies is a bass-baritone and formerly played the piano for the Harvard Glee Club.
+Jameson N. Marvin, former director of the Glee Club, compared him to "a Bach or a Mozart", citing his "gifted musicality, superior musicianship and sight-reading ability".
+He rings the bells of Lowell House.

 Chess

 Elkies is a composer and solver of chess problems (winning the 1996 World Chess Solving Championship).
-One of his problems is used by the famed chess trainer Mark Dvoretsky in his book "Dvoretsky's Endgame Manual".
-He holds the title of National Master from the United States Chess Federation, but he no longer plays competitively.
+One of his problems appears in the chess trainer Mark Dvoretsky's book Dvoretsky's Endgame Manual.
+Elkies holds the title of National Master from the United States Chess Federation, but no longer plays competitively.